 All courses are described in detail in the Course Catalog, and there is information about how to read the catalog.
 The catalog itself is available online in two places, as the full traditional catalog at or in a more easily searchable format in our Course Browser.

-New exchange students are given priority registration, one business day prior to the general registration period, between 11: 00am and 11:00pm Eastern Daylight Time.
+New exchange students are given priority registration, one business day prior to the general registration period, between 11: 00am and 11:00pm Eastern Time.
 Returning (second semester) exchange students register with the Junior Class.
-You will use our online registration system, called Banner, and will receive in a user name and password in advance to enter this system.
-The entry point for this system is here.
-There you will see a link for “Registration.”
+You will use the Course Browser to register for courses.

 Many exchange students hope to take courses at one of our cross-registration partners.
 You may take no more than two of your four courses at our partner schools, and we strongly recommend that you take courses at Wellesley only during your first semester.
 Transportation and scheduling concerns can be challenging and we find that our exchange students do best in our own classrooms.
 Information about cross-registration.